Chiang Mai Rainy Season Guide 2026: Why This is Secretly My Favorite Time to Visit

 Are hotels much cheaper in Chiang Mai during the rainy season?

-Yes.
-Many luxury boutique hotels and villas in Nimman and the Old City offer 30–50% lower rates compared to peak season.
-A key tip in any Chiang Mai rainy season guide is to take advantage of these high-end properties at much more accessible prices.
+Yes, significantly.
+Many boutique hotels and quality guesthouses in Nimman and the Old City offer 30–50% lower rates compared to peak season (December–February).
+One of the practical benefits of the Chiang Mai rainy season is accessing higher-quality accommodation at much more accessible prices — it’s the same rooms and the same views, just fewer people competing for them.

 Founder of Off Path Thailand